wabbajack-tools/mod-lists/magnum_opus/readme.md

 To that end, I like new content.
 I like new areas, new quests, new NPCs, new weapons, new outfits, new faces.
 You'll find all of that - and a whole lot more - in this list.
 I genuinely hope you enjoy it as much as I do.

+This list is NOT built with Survival Mode in mind.
+I don't play it.
+I don't like it.
+If you want Survival, you should play [Fallout 4 Enhanced Edition](https://www.wabbajack.org/#/modlists/info?machineURL=fallout_4_enhanced_edition).

 ## Installation

 ### Pre-Installation

+You need a legal copy of Fallout 4 through Steam, with all DLCs **EXCEPT** the High Definition DLC.
+This is garbage and should not be used in any case ever.

 These steps are only needed if you install this Modlist for the first time.
 If you update the Modlist, jump straight to [Updating](#updating).